my-HenryS/my-HenryS.github.io/index.md

 layout: homepage
 ---

-I am a **final-year** CS Ph.D. student at the University of Illinois at Urbana-Champaign, advised by [Prof. Marc Snir](https://snir.cs.illinois.edu) and [Prof. Jian Huang](http://jianh.web.engr.illinois.edu).
-My research focuses on computer systems, specifically **building efficient and reliable storage systems using machine learning**.
-I work across the entire storage systems stack, from storage devices like SSDs to file systems and cloud storage infrastructure.
+I am a final-year CS Ph.D. student at the University of Illinois at Urbana-Champaign, advised by [Prof. Marc Snir](https://snir.cs.illinois.edu) and [Prof. Jian Huang](http://jianh.web.engr.illinois.edu).
+My research interests are at the intersection of machine learning (ML) and systems, with a particular focus on **building efficient and reliable storage systems using machine learning**.
+I work across the entire storage stack, from storage hardware development (e.g., solid-state drives) to system software and cloud storage platforms.

+<span style="color:#B83C08; font-weight:bold"> I am on the academic job market! </span>

 ## News
 - [10/2024] Our work on RL-based multi-tenant storage systems has been accepted by ASPLOS '25.